Aqua Lung Slingshot Review

 These unique silicone power bands allow you to customize the amount of trust and effort you put into each kick cycle.

-The power band is basically what give these fins trust, they stretch out and store energy at the beginning of each kick and releases it just before the upstroke.
+The power band is basically what gives these fins trust, they stretch out and store energy at the beginning of each kick and releases it just before the upstroke.
 This boost of energy is what gives the diver more trust while reducing diver fatigue.

 Aqualung Slingshot Review we are going to see how this fins effectively reduces diver fatigue while giving you more trust, some of the good and bad features of the fin, and what other dives who bought dive fins have to say about them.